cironunes/angular-testing-recipes/filters/README.md

 ## Best Practices

-### Doesn't use any special characters or "namespaces"
+### Don't use any special character or "namespaces"

 Check [this issue](https://github.com/angular/angular.js/issues/10110) in the angular.js repository for more info.